Mystic-Slice/responsible-prompting-api/README.md

 ```
 python customize/customize_embeddings.py
 ```
+> [!CAUTION]
+> If you get a `FileNotFoundError`, it means you aren't running the script from the main `responsible-prompting-api/` folder.
+You need to go back into that directory and run ```python customize/customize_embeddings.py```

+> [!NOTE]
+> Populating the output json sentences file may take several minutes.
+For instance, populating the sentences file locally using `all-minilm-l6-v2` on a MacBookPro takes about 5min.

 2. Look into the `prompt-sentences-main` folder and you should have an updated **output** json file called `prompt_sentences-all-minilm-l6-v2.json`

 3. Finally, in your browser, access the demo http://127.0.0.1:8080/static/demo/index.html and test the API by writing a prompt sentence with terms/semantics similar to the ones you added and, voilà, you should be able to see the changes you've made and see new values/sentences specific to your use case.

-> [!NOTE]
-> Please note that populating the output json sentences file may take several minutes.
-For instance, populating the sentences file using `all-minilm-l6-v2` on a MacBookPro takes about 5min.

 > [!CAUTION]
-> If you get a `FileNotFoundError`, it means you aren't running the script from the main `responsible-prompting-api/` folder.
-You need to go back into that directory and run ```python customize/customize_embeddings.py```
+> If you're using a model different from `all-minilm-l6-v2`, you need to update the API `$ajax` request informing the model you are using.

 > [!TIP]
 > In case you are using another local model, you can add the model to `models` folder and change the name of the model in the output file.
 To do this, make changes to `model_path` variable of `customize_embeddings.py`